 - Happier relationships.
 Sleeping naked is good for intimacy as well.
 Skin-to-skin contact releases oxytocin which has been shown to lower blood pressure and anxiety.

-What should you wear if you don’t want to sleep naked?
+What to wear if you want to sleep with clothes on?

 We know sleeping naked isn’t for everyone, but it is important that you’re comfortable enough in clothing to get a good night’s sleep.
 You want to wear clothing that won’t build up heat and moisture, so choose pajamas with fabrics that are breathable, lightweight, and natural.
 You could go with moisture-wicking options like silk, flannel, and bamboo.
 On the other hand, avoid wool, fleece, and cotton; these fabrics limit circulation and can lead to night sweats.
 Lastly, make sure your clothing is loose and thin, but not baggy enough to bunch up during the night.